 There are many medical schools that are pass fail in the United States.
-In this article, I have made a list of some of the pass/fail medical schools 2022 in the U.S.
+In this article, I have made a list of some of these pass/fail medical schools.

 Medical school implementation of a pass/fail grading system has offered students with the ability to undergo a stress-free learning process.

 Pass/fail has seemingly led to decrement in stress and anxiety and has also created a less competitive academic environment for students.
 This alone had led to an improvement in overall well-being of medical students.

 Not all medical schools are pass fail, but majority of them uses the pass/fail grading system.

 Let’s briefly look at how the pass/fail grading system came about.
 Well, the pass-fail grading system didn’t just start on its own.
 It was originated somewhere.

 The pass/fail grading system was first introduced in the Mayo Medical School, Rochester, with the class of 2006.
 The grading system for first-year courses was changed from a 5-interval grading system to a pass-fail grading system.